-Secondary market liquidity for Republic of Finland Government Bonds (RFGB), i.e. the euro benchmarks, was not significantly affected by the cumulative PSPP purchases, which reached a market value of some EUR 28 billion (including agency securities) by the end of November 2017.
-Some signs of repo specialness were observed particularly at the longer end of the curve, but the market remained well accessible to investors due to a committed Primary Dealer network.
+Secondary market liquidity for RFGBs, i.e. the euro benchmarks, even when somewhat affected by the monetary policy operations, has remained reasonable in 2021.
+Some signs of repo specialness have been observed particularly at the longer end of the curve, but overall repo market levels remained stable in 2021 and the market remains well accessible to investors due to a committed primary dealer network.

 It is a priority for the State Treasury to work actively with the primary dealers to maintain and further enhance the liquidity of the Finnish government bonds.
 Finnish government benchmark bonds can be traded on the following interdealer platforms: MTS Finland, BGC eSpeed, and ICAP BrokerTec.
 The State Treasury does not participate in secondary market activity, and the interdealer trading is based on the activity of the primary dealers and other market participants.
 In 2021, the nominal interdealer trading volume was on average EUR 7.7 billion per month (EUR 5.0 billion in 2020).

 The State Treasury actively follows the primary dealer quoting activity in the secondary markets.
 There are guidelines for the Primary Dealers on quoting for different maturities in the interdealer market, where the bid-offer spread of the price quotes is observed and tracked.
 The average bid-offer spread of all the market makers is calculated and each Primary Dealer benchmarked against the average.
 On a weekly basis, the State Treasury reports the analysed spread data for the benchmark bond quotes back to the individual Primary Dealer banks.
 In 2021, the bid-offer spreads in the interdealer market remained stable on average during the year with the exception of some widening towards year-end.